rebipp/worldfair-agrobio/_sources/content/fairification/rebipp.md

 ## The REBIPP Template

-In order to simplify (meta)data stadardization REBIPP provides a template spreadsheet with metadata and data sheets.
+In order to simplify (meta)data standardization REBIPP provides a template spreadsheet with metadata and data sheets.
 To create a copy of the template use the link: [https://docs.google.com/spreadsheets/d/1z2mvs6Bm7fE5IhxPRVbh1ieEfKsVKeIiK_mitPqvPJw/copy](https://docs.google.com/spreadsheets/d/1z2mvs6Bm7fE5IhxPRVbh1ieEfKsVKeIiK_mitPqvPJw/copy).

 Once you have copied the template, fill the spreadsheet with your data and metadata following the column definitions. **It is not necessary to fill in all columns.
 Only fill in those for which you have data**.